 Important Note: The shading on the interactive map indicates the footprint of the main building in the listing; other structures, such as walls and outbuildings, that are within the curtilage or that are fixed to the main building may also be included as part of the listing .
 These structures are not shaded on the map and you should contact the Council's Conservation Officer to clarify the actual extent of the listing for any particular site.

-Listed buildings are buildings of national importance that have been identified by English Heritage as having special architectural or historic interest.
+Listed buildings are buildings of national importance that have been identified by Historic England as having special architectural or historic interest.
 Listed buildings and other nationally designated heritage assets, including Scheduled Ancient Monuments, can be viewed on The National Heritage List for England .

 Locally listed buildings are designated by the Council.
 Although not of national interest they have been identified as having local heritage significance and this is taken into account by the Council when making planning decisions.